Rediscover Your Passion +

 I know because I’ve been there and tried everything too.

-I’m an intuitive relationship coach who works with couples who feel stuck, lost, or hopeless in their relationships.
+I’m a trauma therapist and an intuitive relationship coach who works with couples who feel stuck, lost, or hopeless in their relationships.

 They want to feel closer, more support, and love.